Webhooks¶

 print(api_response)

-The webhook payload that is sent to the configured callback URL contains the request id, request status, information about the object that the webhook was configured for, and a textual description of the event that can for example be used for Slack integration.
+The webhook payload sent to the configured callback URL includes the request ID, request status, details about the object the webhook was set up for, and a textual description of the event.
+This description can be used in communication channels like Slack or Teams.
+The payload is delivered via an HTTP POST request to the specified URL.
+The request status can be any of the available request statuses.

 Below you can see an example webhook payload: